 In order to create content that converts, you need to know the exact type of user or customer you are speaking to, what their exact needs are, how your business or product helps them, and why you’re a better option than the competition.
 From there, decide what the overall goal for the content is.
 Do you want them to watch a video?
 Signup for an event?
 Purchase a product or service?

 The goal of your content is to motivate your audience into taking the desired action.
 To do so, you must enable and inspire them to do so, and the way you do that is through tapping into their emotions.
 By tapping into emotions, you have created a connection in your audience’s mind between your brand and that specific emotion.
-You know who does a great job of this?
+Do you know who does a great job of this?
 Budweiser…

 Now, watching that, you can’t help but feel something, and that’s what makes marketing and content effective - the ability to connect an emotion to a brand or product.
-When content or offers make us feel an emotion, they make us feel connected to the brand or product, and feel better about their decision to ultimately convert on your content or make a purchase.
+When content or offers make us feel an emotion, they make us feel connected to the brand or product and feel better about their decision to ultimately convert on your content or make a purchase.

 If a piece of content isn’t relevant to your audience’s needs or problem, then it’s simply not useful to them.
 In order to engage your audience on a deeper level, it’s your duty to provide a content experience that speaks directly to their specific business needs.
 When you do this, your audience is more engaged and inclined to accept you as an expert in your industry, because you’re providing real value to them.